T3CHNOLOG1C/SpaceCore/README.md

 - Kick/Ban with logs
 - Mute/Unmute
 - Generate QR Codes for attachments or URLs
-- Warning system (more information below)
+- Warning system (3rd/4th warns kick, 5th bans)
 - Addon system

 ## How to use: